 Do You Have an Emergency Dentist Ready?

 Of course it’s difficult to plan for emergencies.
 That’s why it’s best to have a standing dentist you can contact in case of a serious situation that requires immediate attention.
-Dr. Michael Flynn is that dentist for the residents of West Allis and surrounding communities.
-Dr. Flynn can always fit extreme cases in last minute, or even see you after hours if the situation is dire.
+Dr. Stubbs is that dentist for the residents of West Allis and surrounding communities.
+Dr. Stubbs can always fit extreme cases in last minute, or even see you after hours if the situation is dire.
 Don’t wait, make Stubbs Family Dentistry in West Allis, WI your one-stop oral healthcare expert by setting up an appointment today — 414-541-8250.